Published: May 20, 2024

 It has several dispensing modes and enables high-level customization, allowing to load up doses that should last up to 90 days of daily pills intake.

 Technically, a lot of devices listed above can be used for elderly care, even though it’s not what they initially were designed for.
-Heart rate trackers can function well as devices for preventing heart diseases, especially strokes, which are more likely to happen to seniors.
+Heart rate trackers can function well as devices for preventing heart failures, especially strokes, which are more likely to happen to seniors.

 Medication intake management systems are also perfectly suitable for older people since they suffer from problems with memories more often than younger people.
 Ingestible sensors are also a great solution for working with elderly — since the older people get, the lower their pain tolerance is (research paper on this statement).
 Meaning, physicians can avoid painful procedures by replacing them with innovative healthcare tech stack.

-IoT healthcare can greatly help with elderly care and equipment management (image by Excellent WebWorld)
+IoT healthcare can greatly help with elderly care and equipment management.

 Additionally, you can partner with smart emergency button providers (like DevelCo or Akuvox) as part of the elderly case business if that’s your case.
 Such devices can be set up to send emergency signals to ambulance, police, other institutions, or designated users.
 This will notify them that the person requires immediate medical help if the person isn’t able to make a call, for example.

-Apart from monitoring and controlling patients’ health, there are many other areas where IoT devices can be very useful.
+Apart from monitoring and controlling patients’ health, there are many other areas where healthcare IoT devices can be very useful.
 The one we’d like to talk about is automating administrative tasks and asset management.

-IoT devices can greatly improve data security, help clinics manage connected devices, reduce healthcare costs, and automate healthcare operations (image by Nasir Nurency)
+IoT devices can greatly improve data security, help clinics manage connected devices, reduce healthcare costs, and automate healthcare operations.

 The first provider we’ll talk about is GYANT that offers chat-based AI products.
 It can be used to collect clients’ medical history, navigate them through available services, send follow-up questions regarding their well-being and treatment effectiveness, etc.